Snowfork/snowbridge/docs/specs/xcmp.md

 }
 ```

 ## Future Extensions

 These extensions are still being explored for feasibility and value.

 ### Transfer from parachain to Ethereum

 We could also use XCMP to trigger a transfer of assets from our parachain to Ethereum, and vice versa.
-Since our parachain and our smart contracts on Ethereum have to trust each other, we could the [Teleportation](https://github.com/paritytech/xcm-format#transfer-via-teleport) mechanism described in the XCMP spec.
+Since our parachain and our smart contracts on Ethereum have to trust each other, we could use the [Teleportation](https://github.com/paritytech/xcm-format#transfer-via-teleport) mechanism described in the XCMP spec.

 We'll probably want to use a custom message type in the long-term though.